 Sandra Kramerová is an Amsterdam-based dance artist of Slovak origin with international experience from Slovakia, Israel and New York.
 Supported by Fonds Podiumkunsten within Nieuwe Makers Regeling (New Makers Scheme), in collaboration with Theater de Generator in Leiden, Sandra makes strong physical work inspired by her cultural background.

 Aspiring to create immersive theatrical experiences Sandra works with movement, video, visuals and text.
-Her multimedia dance Body as a Weapon was listed among 5 best performances of 2020 by newspaper Het Parool (Dutch regional daily newspaper) and her latest project MAJKA, in which an alien girl encounters eastern European womanhood, is touring over The Netherlands and Slovakia in the coming months.
+Her multimedia dance Body as a Weapon was listed among 5 best performances of 2020 by newspaper Het Parool (Dutch regional daily newspaper) and her latest project MAJKA, in which an alien girl encounters eastern European womanhood, is touring over The Netherlands and Slovakia.

 Sandra's dance work has been presented at Frascati, CC Amstel, Pleintheater and Dansmakers in Amsterdam, Theater De Generator in Leiden, Schuur in Haarlem, Maaspodium in Rotterdam, Theater Kikker in Utrecht (NL), Dixon Place, BAM Fisher, Danspace Project, The Secret Theater and National Bohemian Hall in New York (US) and Nu dance fest in Bratislava and Malý Berlín in Trnava (SK) .